lunasec-io/lunasec/docs/blog/2021-10-18-announcing-lunasec.md

 ...
 You get the point!

-Once you start adding in all the necessary components to make a secure system, it becomes very painful very fast.
+Once you start adding in all the necessary components to make a secure system, it becomes painful, fast.
 There is a lot of complexity to manage.
-It's simply too much complexity for most developers to deal with _and_ be able to actually still do their jobs.
+It's simply too much complexity for most developers to deal with and still do their jobs.
 The incentives are just not aligned to have security forced onto teams.

 That's the problem we aim to solve with LunaSec: We've built a suite of software libraries and services that you can integrate directly into your code.
 They're designed in a way that enables you to split access to sensitive data away from your code.
 That means you're free to develop software without security reviews while also still guaranteeing that sensitive data remains safe.

-LunaSec is modular, too, so you can choose which [level of security](https://www.lunasec.io/docs/pages/overview/security/levels/) you need based on your security requirements.
-And, if they change in the future, you can easily migrate to another level without rewriting everything from scratch.
-(For example, you can import any NPM module [without fear](https://www.bleepingcomputer.com/news/security/52-percent-of-all-javascript-npm-packages-could-have-been-hacked-via-weak-credentials/) once you've fully onboarded with LunaSec)
+We made a few different levels of how far you want to integrate LunaSec.
+The deeper you go, [the more protection from attacks you get](https://www.lunasec.io/docs/pages/overview/security/levels/).
+When you need more protection, you can add integrate further.

 ## Why is LunaSec's approach unique?
 Our secret is simple: We're a team of Security Engineers that have also built and shipped production software.